MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

   * Vespucci is not a full replacement for JOSM or other desktop editors, but nearly.
 It strives for maximum usability on mobile devices which are limited in many regards.

 #### I am already familiar with OSM editor xyz.
 Why should I use Vespucci?
 If you are mapping for OSM and already have an Android device (or planning for this) then Vespucci could help in your mapping work.
 Data is acquired "on site" and uploaded to the OSM server.
-By entering data in your mobile device "on the road" you can save time because you do not have to upload GPS tracks to your home PC and work your way again through these.
+By entering data in your mobile device "on the road" you can save time because you do not have to upload GPX tracks to your home PC and work your way again through these.
 Additionally, obscure OSM data can be verified easily and quickly "on site", data which is already available in OSM is not acquired again.

 #### What do I need to get started with Vespucci?